endocode/aciexamples/README.md

-# aciexamples - Build a few ACI for testing purposes
+# aciexamples - Build an ACI for testing purposes

 ## Build